ekedonald/Automating-AWS-Infrastructure-with-IaC-using-Terraform/README.md

 1. **Hard Coded Values**: Rememeber our best practice hint from the beginning?
 Both the `availability_zone` and `cidr_block` arguments are hard coded.
 We should always endeavour to make our configurations dynamic and reusable.

 2. **Multiple Resource Block**: Notice that we have declared multiple resource blocks for each subnet in the code.
 This is bad coding practice.
 We need to create a single resoure that can dynamically create resources without specifying multiple blocks.
 Imagine if we wanted to create 10 subnets, our code would look very clumsy.
 So we need to optimize this by introducing a `count` argument.

+#### Fixing The Problems By Code Refactoring
+The following steps are taken to improve our code by refactoring it:

+* Run the `terrafom destroy` command and type `yes` to destroy to the current infrastructure. _**Note:** Do not destroy an infrastructure that has been deployed to production._